2658 Scope of Inter Partes Reexamination [R-11.2013]

 H. Issues Not Considered in Reexamination

-If questions other than those indicated above (for example, questions of patentability based on public use or on sale, * > conduct issues < , abandonment under 35 U.S.C.
+If questions other than those indicated above (for example, questions of patentability based on public use or on sale, conduct issues, abandonment under 35 U.S.C.
 102(c), etc.) are raised by the third party requester or the patent owner during a reexamination proceeding, the existence of such questions will be noted by the examiner in the next Office action, in which case the patent owner may desire to consider the advisability of filing a reissue application to have such questions considered and resolved.
 Such questions could arise in a reexamination requester’s 37 CFR 1.915 request or in 37 CFR 1.947 comments by the third party requester.
+For written comments by the requester during a reexamination proceeding which are not limited to addressing issues raised by the action of the Office or the patent owner’s response, see MPEP § 2666.05.

 ¶ 26.03 Issue Not Within Scope of Inter Partes Reexamination